Recruiting is now closed for 2023 entry

-The 2023/24 cohort will be the last intake for this programme.
+The 2023/24 cohort was the last intake for this programme.

 The Centre for Doctoral Training (CDT) in Wind and Marine Energy Systems and Structures (WAMSS) is funded by the Engineering and Physical Sciences Research Council (EPSRC) and offered in partnership with the University of Oxford and Strathclyde.
 The Centre's multi-disciplinary research teams are working closely with industry to help develop its global position in the field and meet ambitious renewable energy targets.
 The Centre is committed to developing the new wave of highly skilled professionals needed to meet the energy challenge.